It was quite a lavish cellar, as cellars go.

 Ang grumbled into her tea.
 “An’ ye never even got her name.”

 It’s not just plain invisibility, either.
 I’ve sold spells and potions that make you disappear (and for a short while the market was flooded with invisibility cloaks, after those books about the magic kid with the scar got popular), but the point is that they make you disappear.
 Not what Quiet Eyes does, to be there and not there at the same time.
-Hidden while in plain view?
+How can she be hidden while in plain view?
 Couldn’t figure it out.

-“What do you think about this job, Ang?” asked Peggy brightly.
-“I know it’s come from an unsavoury source, but it does sound exciting.”
+“What do you think about this job, Ang?” asked Peggy, brightly.
+“I know it’s come from an unpleasant source, but it does sound exciting.”